-This worldwide exhibition will bring together artists and the public to highlight the role contemporary botanical artists play in calling attention to the need to preserve our botanical diversity.
+This worldwide exhibition has brought together artists and the public to highlight the role contemporary botanical artists play in calling attention to the need to preserve our botanical diversity.
 Each country boasts unique habitats and plants that are common, rare, or threatened.

-In Australia the exhibition will be held in Canberra at the Ainslie Art Centre, Braddon from 18 May to 27 May 2018.
+In Australia the exhibition was held in Canberra at the Ainslie Art Centre, Braddon from 18 May to 27 May 2018.

-Participating countries will provide digital slide shows of up to 40 works, to be compiled with all of the other countries images and shown at each venue during the run of the exhibition.
+Each country has provided a digital slide show of up to 40 works, which was compiled with all of the other countries images and shown at each venue during the run of the exhibition.

-- The exhibition is to feature plant species of Australia, the definition of which is ‘any wild plant indigenous to Australia, including natural hybrids, but excluding any cultivar, man-made hybrids, and naturalized exotics’.
+The works chosen for the exhibition had to feature plant species of Australia, the definition of which is ‘any wild plant indigenous to Australia, including natural hybrids, but excluding any cultivar, man-made hybrids, and naturalized exotics’.

 Entries were solicited from botanical artists across Australia and eventually one hundred and nine works were chosen to hang in the exhibition.
 From this group the 40 works have been selected to be sent digitally around the world for viewing in the other participating countries.
 These have been chosen to showcase both the talent of our botanical artists and the diversity of our native flora.